Bhavya418/Git-Github-Commands/README.md

 15) Fork to get another person repo into your repo 16)git branch -> to get list of all the branches
 17) git checkout -b newbranch -> to create a new branch and switch between branches
+18) git diff branchname-> to check difference between both the branches